RiverArchitect/RA_wiki/wiki/Troubleshooting.md

  - **`ERROR: Invalid volume name.`**
     - *Cause:*   Error raised by the `write_volumes(self, ...)` function of the `Writer()` class in `.site_packages/riverpy/cReachManager.py`, when the `template` sheet in the output (or template) workbook (`VolumeAssessment/Output/CONDITION_volumes.xlsx` or `VolumeAssessment/.templates/volume_template.xlsx`) are inaccessible.
-    - *Remedy:*  Ensure that `VolumeAssessment/Output/CONDITION_volumes.xlsx` or `VolumeAssessment/.templates/volume_template.xlsx` are not opend in any other program.
+    - *Remedy:*  Ensure that `VolumeAssessment/Output/CONDITION_volumes.xlsx` or `VolumeAssessment/.templates/volume_template.xlsx` are not opened in any other program.

  - **`ERROR: Lifespan data fetch failed.`**
     - *Cause:*   The `get_lifespan_data(self)` or`get_design_data(self)` function of the `ArcpyContainer` class in `MaxLifespan/cActionAssessment.py` raise this error when it could not retrieve lifespan or design maps from the defined lifespan/design input directory.